madebits/madebits.github.io/blog/2019/2019-04-17-Why-VSCode-Sucks-At-JavaScript.md

 * To take over the terrible programming experience of TypeScript to JavaScript decorate files with `//@ts-check`.
 Common, who do they expect to decorate each file one by one like that?
 Anyway, every time I tried that, it make the whole error checking experience terrible and had to turn it off.
 VSCode will think it is TypeScript and report non-sense, you have to give quickly up.
 Not sure if VSCode developers have ever tried programming JavaScript with it.

 How can VSCode be better at JavaScript?

-Well force VSCode developers to do maintain some JavaScript project in parallel using VSCode.
+    Force VSCode developers to do maintain some JavaScript project in parallel using VSCode.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2019/2019-04-16-SFTP-With-Shared-Access.md'>SFTP With Shared Access</a></ins>